theodi/comma-chameleon/README.md

 ##### Views

 To keep things [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), the HTML views are written using [Handlebars](http://handlebarsjs.com/), see the [`views-content`](https://github.com/theodi/comma-chameleon/blob/master/views/views-content) folder.
-The views are then built using the [page-build.js](https://github.com/theodi/comma-chameleon/blob/master/scripts/page-build.js) script, which also gets run when the app is started with the `npm start` command.
+The views are then built using the [page-build.js](https://github.com/theodi/comma-chameleon/blob/master/scripts/page-build.js) script, which also gets run when the app is started with the `yarn start` command.

 ### Tests

 [Electron-Mocha](https://github.com/jprichardson/electron-mocha) has been adopted for testing, it enables both DOM and node.js testing and provides command line options to enable testing of both.

-Assuming you have installed `electron-mocha` globally (via `npm i electron-mocha -g`), you can run the tests like this:
+Assuming you have installed `electron-mocha` globally (via `yarn global add electron-mocha`), you can run the tests like this:

 ```
-npm run test
+yarn run test
 ```

 Or to run the main and renderer tests separately, you can run:

 ```
-npm run test-main  # run tests for the runtime components provided by Electron
+yarn run test-main  # run tests for the runtime components provided by Electron
-npm run test-renderer # run tests that execute client side
+yarn run test-renderer # run tests that execute client side
 ```

 Otherwise you can run: